 Don Dixon is a Fellow and co-founder of the International Association of Astronomical Artists (IAAA).
 His artwork has been featured on the covers of Scientific American, Astronomy, Sky and Telescope, Bild der Wissenschaft, and dozens of books, ranging from physics compendiums to science fiction novels.His painting Red Mars, cover painting for the first book in Kim Stanley Robinson's award winning trilogy, rode the Phoenix spacecraft to a successful landing in the arctic region of the Red Planet in 2008 as part of a digital 'Martian Library.'
 Since 1991 he has served as Art Director at Griffith Observatory, high atop Mount Hollywood, where he directed and co-authored the acclaimed full-dome animated film Centered in the Universe.
 He has been Artist Guest of Honor at several science fiction conventions and has exhibited in Oslo, Berlin, and Washington, D.C.

 Since the late 1990's, his scientific illustrations have been created digitally on a Mac computer.
 His private commissions and murals are executed with oil paints on canvas or Masonite panel.
-He lists van Gogh, Vermeer, Albert Bierstadt and Edmund Dulac among his favorite artists and says that his work is inspired by some of the ideas of the 3rd century Neoplatonists.
-'I believe our venture into space is a natural response to a self-organizing principle that is at work in the universe.
-I want to share my sense of awe at nature's beauty, logic, and mystery.'
+He lists van Gogh, Vermeer, Albert Bierstadt and Edmund Dulac among his favorite artists.
+He believes our venture into space is a natural response to a self-organizing principle at work in the universe and wants to share his sense of awe at nature's beauty, logic, and mystery.